 Move the dug magnolia to a new location.
 It is important that the root ball remains intact.
 Do it quickly and don’t let the root ball dry out.

 The new planting hole should be twice as big as the roots.
-Place the magnolia in the hole at level with the surrounding soil.
+Place the magnolia in the hole at a level with the surrounding soil.
 Backfill the space with soil and water with at least 2 gallons of water.

 Read more: Can Magnolia Trees Be Transplanted?